 Hyperthyroidism can cause a wide range of symptoms that may vary from person to person.
 Common signs of hyperthyroidism include:

-Hyperthyroidism can be broadly classified into two main stages: overt hyperthyroidism and subclinical hyperthyroidism.
-Understanding these stages is essential for accurate diagnosis and appropriate treatment planning.
+Hyperthyroidism can be broadly classified into two clinical states: overt hyperthyroidism and subclinical hyperthyroidism.
+Understanding these states is essential for accurate diagnosis and appropriate treatment planning.

-Subclinical hyperthyroidism is characterised by low or suppressed TSH levels but with normal T3 and T4 levels.
-In this stage, patients may not exhibit overt symptoms of hyperthyroidism, making it more challenging to diagnose.
-However, even in the absence of apparent symptoms, subclinical hyperthyroidism can still lead to long-term complications.
-This includes decreased bone density and an increased risk of heart problems.
-Regular monitoring and appropriate management are essential to prevent the progression of subclinical hyperthyroidism and mitigate potential health risks.
+Subclinical hyperthyroidism is characterised by TSH levels below the reference range (typically <0.4 mIU/L) with normal free T3 and free T4 levels.
+It is classified as mild (TSH 0.1–0.4 mIU/L) or severe (TSH <0.1 mIU/L).
+In this state, patients may not exhibit overt symptoms of hyperthyroidism, making it more challenging to diagnose.
+However, even in the absence of apparent symptoms, subclinical hyperthyroidism can still lead to long-term complications, including decreased bone density and an increased risk of heart problems.
+Regular monitoring and appropriate management are essential to prevent progression and mitigate potential health risks.

 An overproduction of thyroid hormones causes hyperthyroidism.
 The primary causes of an overactive thyroid include:

 Graves' disease is the leading cause of hyperthyroidism.
-This autoimmune disorder causes the immune system to mistakenly attack the thyroid gland, leading to an excess production of thyroid hormone.
+This autoimmune disorder causes the immune system to mistakenly attack the thyroid gland, leading to an excess production of thyroid hormone (De Leo et al., 2024).

 Thyroid nodules are growths on the thyroid gland that can become overactive.
 These nodules can lead the thyroid to produce too much hormone and are more commonly seen in older adults.

 Thyroiditis refers to inflammation of the thyroid gland.
-This inflammation can cause stored thyroid hormone to leak out of the gland, resulting in temporary hyperthyroidism.
+This inflammation can cause stored thyroid hormone to leak out of the gland, resulting in transient (temporary) hyperthyroidism.

 Excessive iodine intake from diet or supplements can trigger the thyroid to overproduce hormones.
 High iodine levels overstimulate the thyroid gland, leading to hyperthyroidism in some cases.